hdl-modules/hdl-modules/doc/sphinx/getting_started.rst

 Scoped constraints
 ------------------

-Many entities in this project have corresponding constraint files that must be used for proper operation.
+Many entities in this project have corresponding constraint files that must be used in build projects for proper operation.
 These are found in the ``scoped_constraints`` directory of the module, which contains ``.tcl`` files that have the same file name as the corresponding entity.